- What is an Ambulatory EEG (AMB EEG) test?

 How to prepare for an ambulatory EEG test

-An ambulatory video-EEG-ECG test is safe and painless, and only requires some temporary adjustments to your normal routines.
+An ambulatory video-EEG test at home is safe and painless, and only requires some temporary adjustments to your normal routines.
 For example, while the test is ongoing, it is best not to leave the camera view for more than a total of one (1) hour per day.

 Additionally, the EEG electrodes cannot get wet.
-Your ability to either shower, bathe, or take a sponge bath will depend on which system you are provided, so you will need to make preparations for this as well.
+Your ability to either shower will depend on the system you are provided, so you will need to make preparations for this as well.

 With those aspects of testing in mind, here are some tips to help you prepare for your test: